siobhanlgorman/knits-and-pieces/README.md

 ![](documentation/screenshots/signup-confirm-msg.png)

+- to generate an error message, when logged in but not as admin, type for example products/add to the end of the url

 ![](documentation/screenshots/error-msg.png)

 ### Future Features

-- craft blog with users able to comment
+- A craft blog with users able to comment
-- user reviews of products and with CRUD function
+- User reviews of products and with CRUD function
 - Likes/favourites and a wishlist in the user profile
-- link product availablility to stock levels/inventory would be required for a real-world business
+- Link product availablility to stock levels/inventory would be required for a real-world business
-- postage according to country/limiting country
+- Postage calculations specific to country of destination and limiting country destinations
 - FAQs section

 ## Languages and Technologies